pujols/OSU_CSE_5524_2025AU/HW_4_programming_set/HW_4_programming/Readme.md

 > 🚨 **IMPORTANT:**
 > All jobs should run in **reasonable time** — ideally **less than 5 minutes per job**.
 > Missing **any** of the required files (`main.py`, outputs in `result/`, or `report.pdf`) will result in a **grade penalty**.
-> You need to save images for the **task 2, 4 and 5 by yourself** in the result folder and submit it.
+> You need to save images for the **tasks 2, 4, and 5 by yourself** in the result folder and submit them.
 Create a folder per task in the result and put images for each task in it.
 > There is a unit test file, `test_rpn_utils.py,` which you can run to determine if your code is correct.
-The unit test is not complete, so there is a chance by passing all the tests, you still have some problems, but it is helpful.
+The unit test is not complete, so there is a chance that by passing all the tests, you still have some problems, but it is helpful.
 Read more about it at the end of this document.

 ---